ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 Impacts:

 - Attacker that is not a member of the cluster can successfully partition the cluster and keep the cluster offline indefinitely.
-- Attacker that is not a member of the cluster can exfiltrate charon ENR private keys.
+- Attacker that is not a member of the cluster can exfiltrate Charon ENR private keys.
 - Attacker that is not a member of the cluster can destroy funds but cannot steal them.
 - Unintended chain split (Network partition)
 - Temporary freezing of network transactions by delaying one block by 500% or more of the average block time of the preceding 24 hours beyond standard difficulty adjustments